 The Company continues to receive a high level of enquiry for the Marella Road silica sand.
-Whilst the potential end users report that the sand is suitable for their operations and the ASQ pricing structure is fair, however the present unusually high international bulk freight rates (associated with increased global shipping demand and Covid-19 related costs) is a challenge for end users based in Asia looking to import bulk sand from Australia.
-Sales of low volumes of washed silica sand in containers continues and provide valuable feedback and information on the silica sand market.
+The potential end users report that the sand is suitable for their operations and the ASQ pricing structure is fair, however unusually high international bulk freight rates (associated with increased global shipping demand and Covid-19 related costs) have persisted throughout 2021 and is a challenge for end users based in Asia looking to import bulk sand from Australia.
+It is expected that these high freight rates will ease through 2022 and put the Company in a favourable position to secure bulk export offtake commitments from customers.
+Sales of low volumes of washed silica sand in containers continues and provides valuable feedback and information on the silica sand market.